Visn0/GameOfLife/README.md

     - makefile.
     - plot.gnuplot: to run this, execute the following --> gnuplot plot.gnuplot
         * creates the plots of the data found in /results/.
+    - results.sh:
-    - results_parallel.sh: executes the parallel simulator changing automatically the number of threads and the amount of data used.
+        * Executes the parallel simulator changing automatically the number of threads and the amount of data used.
         * Creates the files /results/parallel.n.thread.time, where n is the number of threads used for that execution.
-    - results_sequential.sh: executes the sequential simulator changing automatically the amount of data used and creates the file /results/sequential.time
+        * Executes the sequential simulator changing automatically the amount of data used and creates the file /results/sequential.time

 + calculate_speedup.cpp: using the data created by the scripts results_parallel.sh and results_sequential.sh in /Generator/results/ or /Simulator/results/,
     calculates the speedup obtained with the parallelization and create the file speedup.n.thread in one of those folders. n is the number of threads.